vanyossi/artscript/README.md

 How to use it
 -------------
-The original idea, developed by by **David Revoy** (www.davidrevoy.com , info@davidrevoy.com), was about a small script to run from the file manager (dolphin, thunar nautilus) to quickly deploy the desired images.
+The original idea was about a small script to run from the file manager (dolphin, thunar nautilus) to quickly deploy the desired images.
 It can still be used like that, and some other ways are possible now.

 It can be used in the following ways
 * From the right click menu of your file manager (recommended)